A lie can travel halfway around the world while the truth is putting on its shoes… Mark Twain

 Flaming is when online fights occur via electronic messages containing angry vulgar language.
 Messages may include threats and insults.

-Tricking someone into revealing personal information then sharing it with others.
+Tricking someone into revealing personal information than sharing it with others.

 Cyber sexual exploitation is when an adult tries to lure a child into offline meetings.
 Such an adult is called a sexual predator.